APSL/rasengan/README.rst

 ``rasengan``, is a command-line tool for automated testing of multiple kind of integrations tests for domains, with a simple and flexible YAML definition syntax.
-The yaml file can contain multiple domains and we could check it in a diferent ways: - Check the DNS resolution - Check redirects, status code and expected URL in the redirect - Check http requests and the content text - Check http using different user-agents - Check SSL expiration date - Check SSL Qualys grade
+The yaml file can contain multiple domains and we could check it in a diferent ways:

+  - Check the DNS resolution
+  - Checkredirects, status code and expected URL in the redirect
+  - Check http requests and the content text
+  - Check http using different user-agents
+  - Check SSL expiration date
+  - Check SSL Qualys grade

 The exit of the execution is an error if any of the checks fails.
 You can use a mrpe parameter to get MRPE simple and resume output.